University Transfer Planning

 Two Semesters Before You Plan to Transfer

 Meet with your TCC advisor and an advisor from your transfer university to verify your coursework is on track.
 Talk to these support resources early and often throughout your transfer planning!

-File for Graduation at TCC – Congratulations!
-You are ready to graduate with your TCC associate degree.
-File for graduation and remember to submit your final transcript to your university.
+Congratulations!
+You are ready to graduate with your TCC associate’s degree.
+File for graduation with your TCC advisor and remember to submit your official transcript to your university.

 Semester One at Your University